SouvikDas2002/Fruit.ai-frontend/README.md

 - **Frontend**: Built using React for a dynamic and responsive UI, with Material-UI for styling.
 - **Backend**: Powered by Flask to manage API requests and MongoDB Atlas for database storage.
-- **State Management**: Authentication is handled via React’s Context API.
+- **State Management**: Authentication is handled via LocalStorage with a dummy data.
 - **Deployment**: Frontend is deployed on Vercel, and backend will be hosted on Render for production.

 ## Repositories